 4.5 Effects of farmyard manure and NPK fertilizer on roselle leaf area index

-When averaged over WAP highest LAI (1.81 cm) was recorded in PM (2,500Kg) + NPK 15: 15: 15 (100 Kg) plots.
+When averaged over WAP highest LAI (1.81 cm) was recorded in PM (2,500 Kg) + NPK 15: 15: 15 (100 Kg) plots.
 This suggested that considering plots that received treatment application, LAI was better in plots treated with combination of 25% (PM + NPK 15: 15: 15) compared to other treatments.
 Higher LAI signifies greater leaf production rates, leaf area expansion and leaf area duration and could signify the relative amount of light interception by plant.
 Increase in the number of leaves was a precursor to greater amount of assimilates.
 This appears to align with Mauromicale et al., (2006), who noted that nitrogen increases leaf expansion, stem branching capacity and stimulates photosynthetic capacity.

 4.6 Effects of farmyard manure and NPK fertilizer on roselle stem girth